datacraft-dsc/DEPs/12/README.md

 #### Publications

-A publication is an initial uplad / register of an Asset
+A publication is an initial upload / register of an Asset.
+If the activity is a publication, it must include:

-(e.g. data cleaning) will benefit by having an ID.
-However, it is not mandatory for manual activities to have an ID.
+- The type of activity `dep:publish`
+- The DID of the Agent where the Asset was registered (e.g. `did:dep:00db1cc7028ae8901767e991a3fed50fe025fcccecfbf3b69d044b004082f36d`)

+The remaining metadata for the Asset may include other details providing information bout the Asset as per DEP8.

+Data which is published after manual processing should be classed as a publication.

+#### Imports

+When a Data Asset is copied from another Agent to create a new Asset with identical content (i.e. the same content hash), it should be classed as an "import" for the purposes of provenance.

+Imports must include:
+- The type of activity `dep:import`
+- The DID of the source Asset `did:dep:00db1cc7028ae8901767e991a3fed50fe025fcccecfbf3b69d044b004082f36d/0506c78af6bd9ed44b053cdcc750764024201f608c2f4d08b88ae56177703153`

 ## Entities

-Agents with underlying implementations (e.g. an OceanProtocol Agents) must use *prov:type* for entities, activities and agents.
-The Agent must use a namespace prefix that corresponds to namespace [IRIs](https://dvcs.w3.org/hg/rdf/raw-file/default/rdf-concepts/index.html#dfn-namespace-iri).
-For example, Ocean Protocol uses the `opf` and `prov` namespace prefixes.
-The standard recommends that it is `common to abbreviate IRIs that start with namespace IRIs by using a namespace prefix in order to assist readability`.
+DEP-Compatible Agents with underlying implementations must use *prov:type* for entities, activities and agents.
+The Agent must use a namespace prefix `dep` that corresponds to namespace [IRIs](https://dvcs.w3.org/hg/rdf/raw-file/default/rdf-concepts/index.html#dfn-namespace-iri).
+The W3C standard recommends that it is `common to abbreviate IRIs that start with namespace IRIs by using a namespace prefix in order to assist readability`.

-This DEP recommends the use of the following values for *prov:type* depending on the type of entity.
-The rest of this document assumes that `dep` refers to a namespaces prefix defined by the agent.
+Assets must use following values for *prov:type* depending on the type of entity.

 * Entities:
   - `dep:asset` : A data asset .